kidvidicus/Apprentice-of-the-Data-Arts/classiccars/README.md

 ##  Overview
-This project analyzes historical order data to answer business questions pertaining to the classic_cars data set.
+This project analyzes historical order data to answer questions pertaining to the classic_cars data set.

 * What products are commonly purchased together, and which combinations are rare?
 * What does overall sales performance look like for 2004, broken down by product and geography?